How To Wear A Bodycon Or Bandage Dress

 Dress your favorite bandage dress down by adding layers.
 If you pull a cropped tank over it or sling on a blazer or denim jacket, it will feel more daytime.
 Wearing your dress over a pair of tights is a great option.
 Try a combination of tights and jacket for an edgy but relaxed daytime look.

 Accessories are essential when creating a daytime look.
-Scarves or wraps are fantastic to break necklines and cover up curves for a modest daytime look.
-Chunky jewelry and earrings are great for creating a playful or funky feel.
+Scarves or wraps break necklines fantastically and cover-up curves for a modest daytime look.
+Chunky jewelry and earrings are exceptional for creating a playful or funky feel.

 Try out these fantastic ideas and start wearing your bandage dresses during the day.
 You'll have a whole new expanse to your daytime wardrobe by following these tips.

 How To Match Your Dress With A Coat